British-Columbia/Provincial-Court/Bin/Rules of Procedure.md

 - The date of when the Reply was filed; and
 - The signature of the person filing the Reply.

+**Rule 1.7.** Notices of Claim and Replies must be filed within 48 hours of being prompted to do so by the Court, unless otherwise instructed by the Court

 ### 2. Additional Pleadings

 **Rule 2.1.** The following pleadings shall be the only ones permitted unless a party shall have been granted leave by the Court: